Vector Borne Disease Diagnostic Laboratory

-Results of recent studies suggest that the use of PCR and serological assays in parallel is likely to increase the detection of infection with or exposure to Canine Vector Borne Diseases.
-Therefore, in an effort to offer the most Comprehensive tick borne disease testing possible for our clients, the VBDDL is offering a trial panel to detect antibodies against 12 known species and to detect the presence, within circulating blood, of disease-causing organisms from 5 pathogenic genera!
-We are offering this $385 value from January 1st, 2013 through June 30th, 2013 at a greater than **50% discount** in order to gauge interest and value for the management of these diseases.
+Results of recent studies suggest that the use of PCR and serological assays in parallel is likely to increase the detection of infection with or exposure to Canine and Feline Vector Borne Diseases.
+Therefore, in an effort to offer the most Comprehensive tick borne disease testing possible for our clients, the VBDDL is now offering Canine and Feline Comprehensive panels to detect antibodies against up to 12 known species and to detect the presence, within circulating blood, of disease-causing organisms from 6-7 pathogenic genera!

 Julie Bradley, RVMT, and Patricia Faw, MLT

 It is our intention to give each case with which we become involved the highest quality and attention possible.
 We will handle the sample with care and appropriate speed to obtain the most informative and accurate result.
 We intend to collect and utilize descriptive information imparted with that sample (address, age, breed, sex, history) in ways that reveal the useful and pertinent context for the diseases we study without using information in any way that might insult or harm the animal, owner, or veterinarian concerned.

 The focus of the NCSU VBDDL is research to benefit animal health.
 It is our intention to provide quality answers to diagnostic questions.
 The assays, antigens and controls used are developed and validated as a component of our research.
 We reserve the right to modify methods or reagents as needed to achieve the best analysis possible without reliance on any proprietary method or reagents.